Unser Mund sei voll Lachens, BWV 110: 4

-"Ach Herr, was ist ein Menschenkind" (Ah, Lord, what is a human being) is an alto aria accompanied by a solo oboe d'amore.
-It is in two parts; the first deals with the idea of man in a sinful condition, while the second reflects redemption.
+"Ach Herr, was ist ein Menschenkind" ('Ah, Lord, what is a human being') is an alto aria accompanied by a solo oboe d'amore.
+It is in two parts; the first deals with the idea of man in a sinful condition, and the second reflects redemption.
 The key changes to major, with new musical material.
 Alluding to a da capo aria, the instrumental beginning of the movement is repeated.

-The Bach scholar Klaus Hofmann relates the choice of the oboe d'amore to the answer to the singer's question "Why do you do all this for man?": "Aus Liebe" (through love).
-In text and music, the aria compares to "Aus Liebe will mein Heiland sterben" from Bach's St Matthew Passion, sung by a soprano with two oboes d'amore without continuo.
-In both arias, the combination of voice and oboe creates a warm and intimate sound.
+The Bach scholar Klaus Hofmann and Veldhoven both relate the choice of the oboe d'amore to the essential answer of the singer's question "Why do you do all this for man?": "Aus Liebe" ('through love').
+Writing for the Bach Choir of Bethlehem, Carol Traupman-Carr observed that this text phrase and the combination of a woman's voice with oboes d'amore occurs in the aria "Aus Liebe will mein Heiland sterben" from Bach's St Matthew Passion, concluding that Bach found the combination pleasing, possibly due to the "intimate, warm sound" they create together.

 5

-The duet "Ehre sei Gott in der Höhe" (Glory to God in the highest), combines two high voices over a simple continuo accompaniment, singing of God's glory in the highest and peace on Earth.
-The music is based on the Virga Jesse floruit ('The branch of Jesse flowered') from Bach's Magnificat.
+The duet "Ehre sei Gott in der Höhe" '(Glory to God in the highest'), combines two high voices over a simple continuo accompaniment, singing of God's glory in the highest and peace on Earth.
+The music is based on the Virga Jesse floruit ('The branch of Jesse flowered'), one of the Christmas interpolations for Bach's Magnificat.
 Bach changed the vocal lines to suit the different text but retained the "essentially lyrical character".
-Wolff notes that Bach treated the beginning ('in the highest') differently from the following part 'on Earth', as he would, when setting the same text in Latin in the Gloria of his Mass in B minor change from a triple metre for the heavenly sphere to common time for the earthly part.
+Wolff notes that Bach changes from a triple metre at the beginning for the heavenly sphere ('in the highest') to common time for the following part ('on Earth'), as he would when setting the same text in Latin in the Gloria of his Mass in B minor.
 Gardiner writes that "goodwill towards men" is expressed in pastoral style, with the voices in parallels of tenths.
 Melismas that stood for flowering in the model, express jubilation in the cantata.

 The text, which has often been set to music with trumpets and drums, appears here in a chamber music setting matching the previous inner movements.